mayawagon/mayawagon.github.io/worklog.md

 ### to-do
 - meet with Cheila Cruz about technology training
+- read Red Hook proposal
 - follow up with connections from Mozfest
 - send agenda and set meeting location with Jose from Neighborhood Innovation Lab
-- create workplan
+- create workplan for bklynCONNECT using open practices
 - set time to meet with Selvon every other week
-- check transcripts
+- check & send t4sj transcripts